 If a foreign national employee is being rehired for a different unit, do they need to go to the OHR Payroll Office to complete another I-9, or can we verify in I-9 Express?

 If there is no break in service, it is not a rehire.
-If it is truly a rehire, they should make an I-9 appointment by contacting the OHR Contact Center.
+If it is truly a rehire, they should they should contact their HR department to complete a new I-9.

 What should foreign national faculty, staff, or student workers who have applied for a Social Security number do when they receive their number and card?